 After exchanging Authentication frames, the STA and AP derive a shared and secret key that will be used to derive a set of secret keys (as defined in 12.12.2.5.2 (PMKSA key derivation with FILS authentication)) that are authenticated after exchanging (Re)Association Request and (Re)Association Response frames.

 When a shared key is used for FILS authentication, and if the STA shares a valid rRK with the TTP, then EAP-RP as defined in IETF RFC 5295 and IETF RFC 6696 shall be used.

+To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK and most recent IGTK installed as part of the FILS authentication protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 Group key handshake implementation considerations) and shall refuse to update a GTK or IGTK when the key to be set matches either one of these two keys (see 6.3.19 Set Keys).

 Instruct the editor to modify section 13.5.1 as indicated: